TalkBank/TBDBpy/README.md

 ```

-To access protected collections, include a final *True* argument value for auth.
-With ths final *True* param,
+To access protected collections, include a final *True* parameter value for auth.
+With this final *True* param,
-a dialog will ask you to enter the protected collection you are trying to access and to
+a dialog will ask for the protected collection you are trying to access and to
 enter a username and password for it.
 If credentials are incorrect, a response describing the error is returned.

 ``` python